elnopintan/gardn/README.md

   ;                 :instance {:hash-code 234 :seq-number 1} :value [1 2 3 4]}

 ```
-The created entitys can be recorded into a store.
+The created entities can be recorded into a store.
 But only if:

 * Is a new entity and there is no entity stored with the same reference.
 * Is the next instance of the last stored entity with the same entity.